rossini-andrea/rossini-andrea.github.io/_posts/2019-05-26-simd-csharp.md

 }
 ```

-Code is straightfoward; it creates 3 arrays, and loops on all elements a pair at once, and sums it to store the result in the third array, an element at once.
+This code is straightforward; it creates 3 arrays, and loops on all elements a pair at once, and sums it to store the result in the third array, an element at once.
 Let's try it!

 ```txt
 PS K:\devel\C#\Rand0081.SimdTutorial> dotnet build .\Rand0081.SimdTutorial.csproj